vgratian/rate-ur-prof/Readme.md

 <s>Expected release date of Alfa version: January 10, 2017.</s>

 Alpha version: complete as of 16 Jan 2017!

-This is a entirely minimal version with a console based interface, Allows users to login, register, add review and browse reviews.
+This is an entirely minimal version with a console based interface, Allows users to login, register, add review and browse reviews.

 Next stage: